sebastian-st/polyfit/README.md

 # polyfit (beta)

-Small python3 script to find the closest polynomials to hand-drawn datapoints, just for fun.
+Small python3 script that finds the closest polynomial to a set of hand-drawn datapoints, just for fun.
-The current version of the code is in a highly pre-mature state yet, as it is the result of a first test only.
+The current version of the code is in a highly pre-mature state, as it is a first test version.
 Upcoming improvements include e.g. a proper exception handling and a better way to set the polynomial degree, which at the moment is hardcoded in the source code.

 # Requirements